awesome-mws/udacity-mws-nd/PART-2.md

 ## 15. Web Tooling and Automation Conclusion
 You're on your way to tooling greatness.
 In this lesson, you'll learn about tooling to scaffold entire projects.

-## PROJECT - Restaurant Reviews App—Stage 2
+## PROJECT - Restaurant Reviews App — Stage 2
 Build off of your existing Restaurant Reviews app to create a fully-featured app that communicates with a backend server and handles asynchronous requests.